lizbur10/lizbur10.github.io/_posts/2018-04-11-a_rails_project_thats_for_the_birds.markdown

 even though only the last row contains a validation error.

-Finally, once all the birds have been entered, the final set of blank fields loaded after the last bird is entered throws a validation error when you try to post the report, so I needed to handle that condition as well:
+Mimicking dynamic behavior had one additional side effect: the final set of blank fields rendered after all the birds have been entered throws a validation error when you try to post the report.
+To handle that case, I created an `all_fields_blank?` method that ends the processing of the form:

 ```
 def birds_of_species_attributes=(birds_of_species_attributes)